Frequently Asked Questions

 Will I have a roommate?

 Yes!
 It is possible that you will room with another student from across the country or the world.
-We also mix students from other programs, so if you are participating in The Young Women's Writing Workshop, you may room with a student from Sustainability and Regeneration.
+We also mix students from other programs, so if you are participating in the Young Women's Writing Workshop, you may room with a student from Field Studies for Sustainable Futures.

 Can I request a roommate?